Here is a list of selected software I’ve written from scratch:

 - An application to crawl the web for audio files.
 Co-written with Kok Mun Loon.
 I used this during my PhD research to assist me creating my experiment data.
+Written in Perl.

 - A desktop music information retrieval system.
 An experimental tool I used during my PhD research.
 A very fast symbolic music information retrieval system.
 Because of writing this software along with presenting a paper that describes it, I got return tickets to London.
+Written in C and Perl.

 - An application to identify crystal systems.
 An experimental tool I used during my Sarjana (BHons) research.
+Written in Java.

 - An ISO C library.
 Only used for my personal use.